 On top of that, astronomers keep adding to the catalog of extrasolar planets, or exoplanets.

 As of this writing, there are 4,025 of them.
-So far none are precisely Earth-like, but many do seem to orbit within the habitable zones of their star systems.
+So far none are precisely Earth-like, but many do seem to orbit within the habitable zones of their star systems (for more on this, read our guide What makes an exoplanet habitable?)

 The point is that the more extremophiles and exoplanets we discover, the more room there is for exploration by astronomers and astrobiologists and the more unknown unknowns become known unknowns.